PolyviosPap/Databases_NTUA/README.md

 # Databases NTUA
-A project for databases course in NTUA, for an imaginary hotel, written in sql and php.
+A project for databases course in NTUA, for an imaginary hotel.

+* Front-end: html, CSS.
+* Back-end: php.
+* Database: SQL.